CRA vs ISO 27001: The Compliance Gaps Your ISMS Won't Cover

 New Process Purpose

-SBOM generation Component tracking per Art.
-13(5)
+SBOM generation Component tracking per Annex I, Part II(1)

 Conformity assessment CE marking